Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Graph Smoothing under Sparsification

 \end{definition}

-Spectral sparsification \cite{spielman_graph_2011,batson_spectral_2013} identifies a family of operations maintaining certain spectral properties such as eigenvalues of the graph during changes.
-Compared to the common \textit{multiplicative} spectral similarity \cite{sadhanala_graph_2016,calandriello_improved_2018,charalambides_graph_2023}, \cref{thm:lapsim} possesses an \textit{additive} tolerance applied onto the graph Laplacian, which allows for modification on specific entries of the matrix $\bm{L}$ and suits our scenario.
+Graph approximation satisfying \cref{thm:lapsim} can be regarded as spectral sparsification \cite{spielman_graph_2011,batson_spectral_2013}, which identifies operations that maintains certain spectral properties such as eigenvalues during modification.
+Compared to the common \textit{multiplicative} spectral similarity \cite{sadhanala_graph_2016,calandriello_improved_2018,charalambides_graph_2023}, \cref{thm:lapsim} possesses an \textit{additive} tolerance, which allows for manipulating specific entries of $\bm{L}$ and suits our scenario.

-Then we amend the graph Laplacian smoothing problem \cref{thm:gsmooth} to conduct on the sparsified graph.
-If the corresponding Laplacian matrix adheres to the $\epsilon$-spectral similarity constraint in \cref{thm:lapsim}, we have the following theorem for bounding the optimization goal of the approximate smoothing problem: